Italy car parts maker Sogefi adds capacity in India

 Sogefi's total investment in India is about 10 million euros, it said, with a total of three plants and over 500 employees.

-Sogefi, controlled by holding company CIR (CIRX.MI), has 44 plants in 16 countries.
+Sogefi, controlled by holding company CIR, has 44 plants in 16 countries.

 Total group revenue in 2011 was 1.16 billion euros, up 25.3 percent year-on-year.

-The new Pune plant will supply Tata TAMP.MS, Mahindra (MAHM.NS), Fiat FIA.MI and Piaggio PAI.MI.
+The new Pune plant will supply Tata, Mahindra , Fiat and Piaggio.

-The company said that "in the near future" it will add General Motors (GM.N), Ford (F.N) and Renault-Nissan to its client list, as the Indian and Asian markets boom.
+The company said that "in the near future" it will add General Motors, Ford and Renault-Nissan to its client list, as the Indian and Asian markets boom.